oleander/projecteuler-rb/Readme.md

 ## Example of compact code?

-Here is the solution to the first assignment.
+Here is my solution to the first assignment.

 ``` ruby
 (0...1000).select {|n| [3, 5].map{|i| n % i}.any?(&:zero?)}.inject(:+)